 The Sunderland man believes that his former boss has all the necessary qualities to take the Azzurri job in place of Cesare Prandelli, who has resigned after World Cup failureEmanuele Giaccherini has tipped Juventus boss Antonio Conte to replace Cesare Prandelli as coach of Italy.

 Prandelli resigned from the role following the Azzurri's dismal World Cup campaign, in which they failed to make it past the group stage.

 |Keep up with all the latest news from Brazil and get involved in the debate on Twitter with our new World Cup Social Hub|

 "Prandelli’s resignation?
 I don’t want to get into his decisions," Giaccherini told Sky Sports.
 "I think that his decision was made out of disappointment with results.

-“The new CT?
+"The new coach?
 Conte wouldn’t be bad.
-I continued to hear from the boss even after my move to Sunderland because we had not just a professional relationship.”
+I continued to hear from the boss even after my move to Sunderland because we had not just a professional relationship."

-The winger also took time to show his appreciation for the 44-year-old, who guided Juve to two Serie A titles and a Supercoppa Italiana during Giaccherini’s time with the squad.
+The winger is grateful to the 44-year-old, who guided Juve to two Serie A titles and a Supercoppa Italiana during Giaccherini’s time with the squad.

 Real Madrid boss Carlo Ancelotti has been linked with the vacant position, while former Manchester City boss Roberto Mancini and ex-Roma manager Luciano Spalletti are also in the frame to take over.